dillionmegida/thewebfor5/src/pages/p/git/introduction-to-git.md

 There are so many git commands available to use, these few listed are but a small portion of the many git commands available.

 Git is a very expansive topic and can easily get confusing, practicing using git will help your understanding.
 We would be looking at a step by step practical use of git in later articles

-If you have any questions or contributions regarding this article, kindly reach out to us on twitter - [@thewebfor5](https://twitter.com/thewebfor5).